Volunteers | Royal Free Charity

 Children’s school

-A team of 12 volunteers and two therapy dogs supports the Royal Free Hospital children’s school.
+A team of 6 volunteers and two therapy dogs support the Royal Free Hospital children’s school.
 Rated excellent by Ofsted, the school provides education for children and young adults who are unable to access regular schooling due to their physical or mental health needs.

 Dementia companions